fdslight/ixcsys/README.md

 5.Intel i5-6500:2000Mbit/s

 # why use Linux tuntap
-netmap is not the part of Linux kernel,though FreeBSD support netmap,but FreeBSD netmap less hardware is supported.
+netmap is not the part of Linux kernel,though FreeBSD support netmap,but FreeBSD less hardware is supported.